gosang/gosang.github.io/content/posts/dotnet/sending-email-in-asp-dotnet-core-with-microsoft-graph.md

 By following the steps and best practices outlined in this blog, you can effectively implement and manage an email service using Microsoft Graph in your ASP.NET Core applications.

-For more detailed information, refer to the official Microsoft Graph documentation and Azure AD documentation.
+For more detailed information, refer to the official [Microsoft Graph documentation](https://learn.microsoft.com/en-us/graph/) and [Microsoft Entra ID (Azure AD) documentation](https://learn.microsoft.com/en-us/entra/identity/).